 The carnivore diet of cats

 Moreover, kibbles intended for our pets are generally made up of downgraded cereals and other vegetable waste of poor quality and a small portion of meat of unknown origin and composition, all denatured by cooking at high temperatures.
 A high level of carbohydrates is found in most supermarket kibbles, in specialist veterinary shops and in organic stores.
 This can severely influence the sugar level for cats.
-Remember that cereals are very inexpensive materials and that brands gain in profit by increasing their proportion.
+Cereals are very inexpensive materials and brands gain in profit by increasing their proportion.
 Very often cat and dog kibble is an amorphous food.
 Our animals survive these living conditions which are far from ideal, but they do not thrive.
 And even when the kibble we feed them correspond to the needs of our pets, their disadvantage is that they are very dry and require the animals to drink much more.
 Indeed, in the wild, a prey is composed of about 70% water, whereas the kibble does not even reach 10%.

 When we change our cats’ diet (they are the least accommodating when it comes to the transition in their bowls), it is best to make a smooth and gradual transition that spread accross several weeks.
-The older the cat is and the more encrusted are his habits, the more patience and creativity will be the best allies.
+The older the cat is and the more encrusted are his habits, the more patience and creativity will be good allies.

 - Select a few brands or producers who follow an ethical charter.

-- Buy from local farms, avoid supermarkets.
+- Buy from local organic farms, avoid supermarkets.

 - Choose meat with the closest expiry date as it is more likely to be thrown away or wasted.
-I do freeze them for stock.

 For cats, 2 small meals a day would be good.
 Adding a little warm water will make the meal more appealing for them.
 Commercial producers purchase the cheapest cuts of meat and don’t trim the fat.
 They do not take in account that digesting fat is taxing for cats.
 Everything is thrown into the grinder.
 Symptoms such as eye discharge, shedding, matted fur, hair balls can be resolved by reducing the amount of food fed to a cat.
 On the other hand, cats are not meant to fast for a long time.
 Water fasting cats might be considered if the cat suffers from inflammation or a disease.
 After a few fast, it’s common that an improvement of condition will be observed so healing can continue without having to fast them much.
 Cats are not meant to process the stored fat which comes from their bodies when they are put on a fast.